 The principal form of estrogen in reproductive age women.
 Its level is measured in the blood to determine follicular maturation prior to ovulation.

 Tube like organs that conduct eggs from the ovary to the uterus.
 Normal fertilization takes place within this structure.
 The Fallopian tubes are also responsible for transporting the developing embryo into the uterine cavity for implantation.

 The developing human organism after the embryo stage from the ninth week of pregnancy to the moment of birth.

 A non-cancerous smooth muscle tumor found within the wall of the uterus.
 Also known as a myoma.

 Fluid-filled structure on the ovary which contains the ripening egg and from which the egg is released at ovulation or retrieved during an IVF cycle.
-The follicle also produces estradiol.
+The follicle also produces estradiol and later progesterone.